 What if I can’t add weight every session?

 You shouldn’t expect to.
-Add reps, add sets, slow the tempo, shorten rest, or add range.
-The bar isn’t the only thing that progresses.
+Add reps, add sets, slow the tempo, shorten rest, or add range of motion.
+Load is one of four levers — not the only one.

 Does progressive overload matter for women over 40?